CityCamp/citycamp.github.io/_pages/about.md

 The first CityCamp was held January 23-24, 2010, in Chicago.
 Afterwards, Kevin and Luke Fretwell developed it as an open source brand so that anyone could host events anywhere.
 Since then, there have been self-organized [CityCamp events worldwide](/cities).

+## World CityCamp Day

+World CityCamp Day is held annually on the third Saturday in September.

 ## Format

 CityCamp is an [unconference](http://en.wikipedia.org/wiki/Unconference) focused on collaboration and innovation for local governments and community organizations.